Robot’s Last Stand

 “B9 was a beautiful piece of engineering once complete.
 Being primarily hydraulic, B9 moved virtually silent, could apply 1 ton of force between its fists, and with a 1000W 24V motor in each track it could get up to a fair speed.
 When (one) stood next to B9 it had a real presence, which I feel was completely lost in the movie.
 However, if you read most reviews of the movie it was not the only detail lost!”

-You can check out all the information over at Micromagic’s website.
+You can check out all the information over at Micromagic.

-The second is source I found is simply a photo (pictured below) that comes from FlintLockPrivateer over on DeviantArt.
-It appears that this particular robot may not be one of the models used on screen and instead was just a (seemingly) expensive promotional tool for display and marketing the film’s release.
+A second source is simply a single photo (pictured below) that comes from FlintLockPrivateer over on DeviantArt.
+It looks this particular robot was not one of the animatronic bots used on-screen and instead was just a (seemingly) expensive promotional tool for display and marketing the film’s release.